hwanginhanoi/COS20007/9.3HD/Research Project/main.typ

 Several limitations warrant consideration.
 The research focused on specific OOP tasks, and the findings may not fully encompass all scenarios.
 Additionally, other factors like third-party library usage and multi-threading were not extensively explored.
 Future research could investigate performance under diverse hardware architectures and explore specific optimizations for both languages to narrow the performance gap further.

 = Conclusion
-The comparison of Python's and C\#'s OOP performance on the M1 Pro 8-core CPU showed that C\# is superior to Python in terms of execution speed and memory efficiency.
+The comparison of Python's and C\#'s OOP performance on the M1 Pro 8-c\ore CPU showed that C\# is superior to\ Python in terms of execution speed and memory efficiency.
 The particular needs and development priorities of the project should serve as a guide when choosing the language.
 Developers can make wise decisions that result in effective and high-performing software solutions by knowing the benefits and drawbacks of each language.